Trinity Industries: 2000s

 In 2001 Trinity Industries acquired the designs and production facilities of Thrall Car Manufacturing Company.

 In 2002-2003, Trinity consolidated its rail car building operations under the name Trinity Rail Group (TRG), and then shortened the name to TrinityRail.

 In June 2006, the company completed the sale of its weld pipe fittings business.
 In August the same year, the company sold its European Rail business to International Railway Systems S.A.
 At the end of the year, on December 31, the company made two acquisitions in the Construction Products Group.

 In April 2007, the company's subsidiary, Transit Mix Concrete & Materials Company, acquired a combined group of East Texas asphalt, ready mix concrete and aggregates businesses operating under the name Armor Materials.

 In November 2018, the company’s Energy Equipment Group, Trinity Containers, spun off and formed Arcosa Inc. (NYSE - ACA).

+In 2020, Jean Savage became the first woman and non family member to run the company as CEO and president.

 Trinity sold off Trinity Highway Products, LLC in November 2021 to private equity firm Monomoy Capital in a $375 million cash deal.

 The company purchased Montreal, Quebec-based Holden America in December 2022.

 In March 2023, the company acquired RSI Logistics for a reported $70 million deal.